karrioapi/karrio/README.md

 - Phone / video calls to discuss your specific use case and get recommendations on best practices
 - Guidance around deployment, ops and scaling best practices
+- Prioritized carriers integrations
 - Prioritized feature requests
-- Prioritized carriers integrations

 We do offer paid support options.
 Please reach out to us at hello@karrio.io to sign up.

-## Developing locally & Contributing
+## Contributing

-See our Docs for instructions on [developing Karrio locally](https://docs.karrio.io/contributing/development).
+See our Docs for instructions on [development setup](https://docs.karrio.io/contributing/development).

 We <3 contributions big or small, check out our [guide on how to get started](https://docs.karrio.io/contributing/guidlines).